kyrillzorin/CS4032_Project/README.md

 This means that commonly used files and other data are cached in RAM for faster access.
 The client proxy provides a transparent file access interface to the distributed filesystem, similar to the standard library file implementation.
 An example client which uses the client proxy library is included in this repository.
+Compile and start bash scripts are provided for the servers and client.
+The servers can be configured by modifying the config file or providing command line arguments to the start script.